Dr. Frances Flannery

 Research and Outreach:

-Professor Flannery is Director of the Center for the Interdisciplinary Study of Terrorism and Peace (CISTP) at JMU, which seeks to bridge the gap between academic subject matter experts, the intelligence community, and public policy arenas.
-She recently (2015) published a monograph entitled Understanding Apocalyptic Terrorism: Countering the Radical Mindset.
+Professor Flannery is Director of the Center for the Interdisciplinary Study of Terrorism and Peace (CISTP) at JMU (http://www.jmu.edu/cistp/ ), which seeks to bridge the gaps between academic subject matter experts, the intelligence community, public policy arenas, and NGOs.
+Her latest books are Understanding Apocalyptic Terrorism: Countering the Radical Mindset (Routledge, 2016) and a co-edited volume with Rodney Werline, The Bible in Political Debate: What Does It Really Say?
+(Bloomsbury/T&T Clark, 2016).

 Frances Flannery, Michael L. Deaton, and Timothy R. Walton.
 “Radical Apocalypticism and Iranian Nuclear Proliferation: A Systems Oriented Analysis.”
 International Journal of Intelligence and Counterintelligence.
 August, 2013.